Daire-Kelly/RDData/README.md

 # Research & Development Data Sets 2000 - 2022

-This repository contains data sets relating to Research & Development Expenditure sourced from Eurostat.
+This repository contains visualisations and data sets relating to Research & Development Expenditure sourced from Eurostat.
 The source data has been processed to improve usability.

 Source data can be found here: https://ec.europa.eu/eurostat/databrowser/product/page/RD_E_GERDACT

+Datasets are split by the factors detailed below.
+Animated visualisations are in the Animations folder.

 ## Field Definitions